survivejs/react-book/manuscript/11_deploying_applications.md

 The entry chunks and their individual children chunks will be bundled into two different JavaScript files, **app.js** and **vendors.js**.
 Both of the bundles has `react` as either part of the entry chunk itself, like vendors, or it is required with a `var React = require('react')` statement, like in app.

 Understanding this, you can understand how the CommonsChunkPlugin works.
 In the example above, if we did not configure a plugin at all React would be included in both entry chunks, app and vendors, and bundled into both the *app.js* file and *vendors.js* file.
-By using a plugin we can tell Webpack that the chunks included in vendors are common.
+By using a plugin we can tell webpack that the chunks included in vendors are common.

 That means when an other entry chunk, like app in this example, tries to require react it will first check  entry chunks defined as common.
 In our example, using the CommonsChunkPlugin, we say that the vendors entry chunk is common and when it is bundled, call that file **vendors.js**.
 The result of this is that we will now get two bundles, app.js and vendors.js, where app.js grabs React from vendors.js.

 ## Multiple Bundles

 Let's say you are working on a big project and you have a family of applications.
 These applications have different functionality, but they still share a lot of code.
-With Webpack you can create completely separate bundles that share a single common bundle.
-How much should be shared is something Webpack can optimize for you.
+With webpack you can create completely separate bundles that share a single common bundle.
+How much should be shared is something webpack can optimize for you.

 Given the following project file structure: